 Sometimes you must take a look in the mirror if things aren’t working with your business.
 Does your content marketing align with your brand promise?
 Is it personalized enough to give the customer experience you need to provide?

 Your customer’s perception of your business isn’t made or broken in a moment, instead, it’s a culmination of all the different interactions they have with you.
 Your map should be able to tell if your customers believe you are delivering.
 If you are, then that's great!
 If they find their experience disappointing, then you need to identify your fault lines and adjust quickly.
 You don't want to lose customers and sales.
-Here are some solutions to fix a broken brand.

 Most often, your brand promise will be based on what you think the consumer needs.
 Such ideals are bound to fail.
 Remember that you are looking at things from the customer's perspective.
 Your brand promise should match the customer's wants and needs.